aurora-is-near/AIPs/AIPs/aip-split_nep141_logic_outside-of_engine.md

 Data migration is carried out in several stages:

-1. In the Aurora Contract, must be the implementation of the `migrate-nep-141` function - which puts the entire functionality of the Aurora Contract into read-only mode, then transfers all data related to NEP-141 through a cross-contract call to new Aurora NEP-141 contract.
-After the successful completion of the operation, a flag about the successful recording is written.
-This operation cannot be repeated.
-The call can only be made by the admin.

-2. In the new contract Aurora NEP-141 - the function must be implemented:
-`on_migrate` accepting NEP-141 data.
-If data moved successful, a flag must written indicating that the migration has been completed.
-It is impossible to
-re-migrate.
-The funcion `on_migrate` may receive request only from Aurora contract.
+1. Before migration, we need to get a snapshot of the contract state for the current block at the time the migration began.
+2. A special tool must be developed that receives NEP-141 data from the snapshot, and starts the process of migrating (writing) data to a new contract.
+3. Starting from the block for which the snapshot was taken, it starts the indexer - which collects data on the current state of the contract.
+4. After a successful migration of data from the snapshot, the contract and the bridge are paused, and the second stage of migration is started - received from the indexer.
+5. Checking the integrity and correctness of data after migration.

-3. After testing a successful data transfer - the NEP-141 data must deleted and the read-only mode must be disabled,
+6. After testing a successful data transfer - the NEP-141 data must deleted and the read-only mode must be disabled,

 We must also make sure: